Onnesok/shooterx/README.md

 - **Move:** Use the on-screen joystick (bottom left) to move your ship in all directions.
 - **Shoot:** Tap the glowing shoot button (bottom right) to fire bullets.
 - **Objective:** Destroy asteroids and enemy spaceships to earn points.
-Avoid collisions—one hit and it's game over!
+Avoid collisions—each hit costs you a life!
+- **Lives:** You start with a set number of lives.
+Each time you collide with an enemy or get hit by an enemy bullet, you lose a life.
+The game ends when all lives are lost.
 - **Pause:** Tap the pause button (top right) to pause the game.

 ## Game Flow

 - Start from the animated welcome screen.
 - Survive as long as possible, shooting enemies and dodging obstacles.
-- When you collide with an enemy or get hit by an enemy bullet, the game ends and your score is displayed.
+- You start with multiple lives.
+Each collision or hit reduces your lives by one.
+When all lives are lost, the game ends and your score is displayed.
+- As you progress, enemy ships will fire more often, increasing the challenge.
 - Restart or return to the main menu from the game over screen.

 ## Credits